seththompsonn/Morse-Code-to-Text-Arduino-Project-S.T/README.md

 ** IMPROVEMENTS TO BE MADE:
 - Adding in a RESET button and START button.
-Only possible way to reset the system as is is to press the reset button on the Arduino UNO -Use of enumerators in librarys as opposed to just returning integer values for improved readabillity.
+Only possible way to reset the system as is is to press the reset button on the Arduino UNO
+- Use of enumerators in librarys as opposed to just returning integer values for improved readabillity.